urbit/docs/tutorials/ship-troubleshooting.md

 You may have booted a ship with your keyfile twice in the same era.
 To fix this, you must perform a [personal breach](#personal-breach).

+### I don't have the latest OTA

+You can check what build your ship is on by entering `+trouble` into dojo and reading the `%base` hash.
+If this does not match the latest hash published in the `urbit-dev` mailing list, you are behind.

+Your sponsor may just be lagging behind, so sometimes this will resolve on its own with patience.
+Otherwise, try the procedure outlined [here](https://github.com/urbit/support/wiki/Missing-OTA).

 ### I keep getting an `ames` error stack-trace

 You may see a message like this one: `/~zod/home/~2019.7.22..18.55.46..83a3/sys/vane/ames:<[line column].[line column]>`.
 This is a clay path to a Hoon file, pointing to the line and column where an expression crashed.
 This kind of error might be accompanied by a `crud` message.